 |You believe working conditions are unsafe or unhealthful.||Call your employer's attention to the problem.|

 |Your employer does not correct the hazard or disagrees with you about the extent of the hazard.||You may file a complaint with OSHA.|

 |Your employer discriminates against you for refusing to perform the dangerous work.||Contact OSHA immediately.|

-The whistleblower protection statutes enforced by OSHA generally provide that employers may not discharge or otherwise retaliate against an employee because the employee has filed a complaint or exercised any rights provided to employees.
+The whistleblower protection statutes enforced by OSHA provide that employers may not discharge or otherwise retaliate against an employee because the employee has filed a complaint or exercised any rights provided to employees.
 Each law requires that complaints be filed within 30 days after the alleged retaliation.
 Complaints may be filed orally or in writing, and OSHA will accept the complaint in any language.
 As a result of filing a complaint, workers cannot be subject to:

-It is recommended that you announce and/or post the following:
+We recommend that you announce and/or post the following: